sarakpyny/MLOps-nlp-manifesto/README.md

 This project analyzes whether political discourse in French electoral manifestos is primarily structured by **party ideology** or by **candidates' socio-professional characteristics**.

-Using manifesto texts from the Archelec archive (Sciences Po / CEVIPOF), we apply **topic modeling (LDA)** to extract themes and quantify how they vary across parties, professions, and time.
+Using manifesto texts from the Archelec archive (Sciences Po / CEVIPOF), the project applies **topic modeling (LDA)** to extract themes and quantify how they vary across parties, professions, and time.

 This project is adapted from the original NLP work:

 <https://github.com/sarakpyny/NLP-Course-Ensae/tree/main/Project>